adaptlearning/adapt-contrib-accordion/README.md

 >>**attribution** (string): Optional text to be displayed as an [attribution](https://wiki.creativecommons.org/Best_practices_for_attribution).
 By default it is displayed over the bottom of the image.
 Adjust positioning by modifying CSS.
 Text can contain HTML tags, e.g., `Copyright © 2015 by <b>Lukasz 'Severiaan' Grela</b>`.

 >**\_classes** (string): An optional class that will be applied to the Accordion Item.
-Supported classes are `"align-image-left"` and `"align-image-right"` which aligns the item image to the left or right in desktop view.
-On smaller screens the item image defaults underneath the item body text.
 Additional classes can be used but they must be predefined in one of the Less files.
 Separate multiple classes with a space.

 ### Accessibility
 + **Accordion** has been assigned a label using the [aria-label](https://github.com/adaptlearning/adapt_framework/wiki/Aria-Labels) attribute: **ariaRegion**.
 This label is not a visible element.
 It is utilized by assistive technology such as screen readers.
 Should the region's text need to be customised, it can be found within the **globals** object in [*properties.schema*](https://github.com/adaptlearning/adapt-contrib-accordion/blob/master/properties.schema).